-Definition: The number of properties that have been identified as a community garden (foodproducing or ornamental), part of the adopt-alot program or some other green space managed by the community as evidence of social investment.
-Data was integrated from Baltimore Green Space, Parks and People, Master Gardners, the Johns Hopkins Center for a Livable Future, and Power in Dirt.
-Source: Baltimore Neighborhood Indicators Alliance-Jacob France Institute
+Definition: The number of community managed open spaces in an area that include community gardens (food-producing or ornamental), Adopt-A-Lots, or some other green space managed by the community.

+Source: Data was integrated from Baltimore Green Space, Parks and People, Master Gardeners, the Johns Hopkins Center for a Livable Future, and Power in Dirt.

+Analysis: Baltimore Neighborhood Indicators Alliance-Jacob France Institute, 2013